rramosp/vertexai-customtrainingjob/README.md

 - IAM role as **Service Account User**

-Create first an artifact repository in your project [here](https://cloud.google.com/artifact-registry/docs/docker/store-docker-container-images#before-you-begin).
-For instance,  a repository named `deeplearning` under GCP Console $\to$ Artifact Registry (_you might look for it on the search bar_) $\to$ Create Repository.
+Create first an artifact repository in your project.
+Here we use an artifact repository named`deeplearning`, whicn you can create under GCP Console $\to$ Artifact Registry (_you might look for it on the search bar_) $\to$ Create Repository.
+See [example here](https://cloud.google.com/artifact-registry/docs/docker/store-docker-container-images#before-you-begin).

-This is a very abridged version of [this tutorial](https://cloud.google.com/vertex-ai/docs/training/create-custom-container)

 ## build container